Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 \subsection{Classical states and statistics}

-In classical statistical systems, the sample space is identified as the phase space $M_C$ of the system.
+In classical statistical systems, the sample space is identified with the phase space $M_C$ of the system.
 States $\xi \in M_C$ represent the values of all the variables determining the configuration of the system (e.g., positions and velocities in a mechanical system).
-In classical statistics, simple events are mutually exclusive: if two simple events $A_1 = \{\xi_1\}$, $A_2 = \{\xi_2\}$ contain different points, $\xi_1 \neq \xi_2$, then conditional probabilities of $A_1$ with respect to $A_2$ and viceversa are zero.
+In classical statistics, simple events are mutually exclusive: if two simple events $A_1 = \{\xi_1\}$, $A_2 = \{\xi_2\}$ contain different points, $\xi_1 \neq \xi_2$, then conditional probabilities of $A_1$ with respect to $A_2$ and viceversa are zero, i.e., the probability of detecting the system in state $\xi_1$ after it has been prepared in $\xi_2$ is zero, and viceversa.

 An important element in the formalism is the description of observables.
 Any physical quantity that can be measured on the system (energy, temperature, position of a particle, etc.) is considered an observable, and thus is represented by a function on $M_C$.
-Mathematically, the set of classical observables $\mathcal{O}_C$ is a Poisson algebra of integrable smooth real valued functions on $M_C$, with an inner product defined by integration
+Mathematically, the set of classical observables $\mathcal{O}_C$ is a Poisson algebra\footnote{This requires the existence of a Poisson bracket on the algebra of functions, which allows us to define Hamiltonian dynamics.
+The Poisson bracket is just a skew-symmetric bidifferential operator that satisfies the Jacobi identity when acting on three arbitrary functions.
+See Ref. \cite{Abraham1978} for details.} of integrable smooth real valued functions on $M_C$, with an inner product defined by integration

 with $d \mu_C$ the volume element on $M_C$.
-Such a set can be considered (see \cite{BouthelierMadre2023}) to be the subset of real elements of the $C^*$--algebra of complex functions with compact domain, and the supremum norm.
+Such a set can be considered (see \cite{BouthelierMadre2023}) to be the subset of real elements of the $C^*$ algebra of complex functions with compact domain, and the supremum norm:

 Statistical ensembles represent the uncertainty in the knowledge of the actual state of the system, which translate into uncertainty on the measured values of observables.
 For this reason, statistical ensembles are represented by distributions (also called generalized functions): linear continuous functions on the algebra of observables, i.e. elements in the dual space $\mathcal{O}^*_C$ with respect to the inner product \eqref{eq:inProdOC}.
 The set of probability distributions $\mathcal{P}_C \subset \mathcal{O}^*_C$ is determined by the necessary conditions to provide a physical meaning of probability to a distribution $F \in \mathcal{P}_C$ written as a measure in terms of a probability density with respect to the volume element $d\mu_C$: